phantomdiorama/burnt-sky/README.md

 hurryasteroid
 ```

-Schedule with cron:
+Schedule with something like:

 ```
-0 * * * *  ~/.local/bin/hurryasteroid
+0 6-22 * * *  hurryasteroid
 ```

+This sets cron to run hourly during waking hours (6-10).
+No need running it when you're
+asleep.

-Note: You probably shouldn't run this more frequently than hourly.
+Also you shouldn't run this more frequently than hourly.
 Be kind.

 ## Future

 - [ ] Faster
 - [ ] Muting (if not conflict with above)
 - [ ] Windows executable (depends how annoying to implement)

+## FAQ

+Q: What does it show?\
+A: Posts and quoted posts.
+This is equivalent to the Only Posts feed.

+Q: Images?\
+A: No. And not likely in the future.

+Q: How I do I remove a user?\
+A: edit `~/.config/hurryasteroid/users.txt`

+Q: Can I use this with a web server?\
+A: Absolutely.
+But don't ask me how.